Anne Klein (fashion designer): The company

 After Anne Klein died in 1974, the company dealt with periods of financial troubles.'
 Donna Karan and Louis Dell’Olio took over the design direction of the company.
 The main consensus after these uncertain times was that the company needed to focus on going back to Anne Klein’s original values and design choices, as that is where the brand experienced the most success.'

 Anne Klein is an American privately held company owned by WHP Global who acquired the brand in July 2019.
 They purchased the company from Premier Brands Group.
 The group claimed to have sold the company to focus more on other companies they own.
 Some goals that WHP Global have expressed for the company included growing the company through U.S. retailers including Macy’s and expanding globally.
 They also wanted to focus on investing in marketing, social media, and digital commerce in hopes of gaining more brand engagement.'

-Today the brand sells a full lifestyle assortment from apparel, footwear, watches, and jewelry and is sold in 60 countries worldwide.
+The brand markets a complete lifestyle assortment, ranging from apparel to footwear, watches, and jewelry.
+Anne Klein & Company is based in 60 countries worldwide.